nic-dgl104-winter-2025/dgl104-rrj-harmanpreet09/README.md

 The tagged person gets a notification.

 Doing this helped me think like a developer.
 It’s not just about what the feature is, but also how it should behave and how the user will interact with it.

+# Week 9

+This week was all about learning how to write better, smarter code — and also how to be part of something bigger by contributing to open source projects.
+We also continued working on our group project, which is starting to feel real now!

+## What Are Design Patterns, and Why Do They Matter?

+I spent time learning about design patterns, which are like reusable solutions for common coding problems.
+They’re not pieces of code you just copy and paste, but more like blueprints or ideas you can use in your own way.
+The cool part is that other developers understand these patterns too, so it makes teamwork and maintenance way easier.

+## Here are four patterns I looked into:

+1. Singleton Pattern
+This one makes sure you only have one version of something — like a login session or a settings manager.
+I can see myself using this if I ever build an app where users need to stay logged in.

+2. Observer Pattern
+This one’s like the "notify me" option on YouTube.
+When something changes, like someone uploads a video, all the subscribers (observers) get notified.
+I could use this in apps where users follow updates or posts.

+3. Factory Pattern
+This pattern helps create objects without having to know exactly which one you need ahead of time.
+For example, if someone selects “dog” or “cat” in a pet adoption app, the factory pattern would generate the right kind of pet object.

+4. MVC (Model-View-Controller)
+This one helps separate your app into three parts: the data (model), the user interface (view), and the logic (controller).
+We’re planning to use this in our group project so it doesn’t turn into a messy pile of code later.